What’s the Past Tense of Steal? Stole or Stolen?

 There are 4 past tenses (the simple past, the past continuous, the past perfect and the past perfect continuous tense).

-To ride is the present tense.
-Rode is the simple past, and ridden is the past participle.
+Throw is the present tense.
+Threw is the simple past, and thrown is the past participle.